Buchanan Technologies Receives Top Distinction in CRN’s MSP 500

 List Includes the Top Managed Service Providers and Consultants in North America

-/EIN News/ -- MISSISSAUGA, Ontario, Feb.
+/EIN News/ -- GRAPEVINE, Texas, Feb.
 25, 2021 (GLOBE NEWSWIRE) -- Buchanan Technologies, a leading IT managed services provider, is pleased to announce it has been named to CRN’s 2021 Managed Service Provider (MSP) 500 list as one of the Elite 150.

 The annual list recognizes the top technology providers and consultants in North America whose forward-thinking approach to providing managed services is changing the landscape of the IT channel.
 Since 1988, Buchanan Technologies has been delivering managed services to the midmarket as well as enterprise-level organizations throughout North America.